dragonfly-science/dragonfly-website/content/news/2011-10-04-making-connections-japan.md

 title: Making connections in Japan
 ---

-Finlay Thompson from Dragonfly Science travelled to Tokyo in September to attend two conferences hosted by the National Institute of Informatics and meet collaborators in the [Parallel GHC project.](http://www.haskell.org/haskellwiki/Parallel_GHC_Project) The
+Finlay Thompson from Dragonfly travelled to Tokyo in September to attend two conferences hosted by the National Institute of Informatics and meet collaborators in the [Parallel GHC project.](http://www.haskell.org/haskellwiki/Parallel_GHC_Project) The